Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## getThirdPartyId

 This API gets the custom visitor ID for Target.
-This ID will be `null` if no third-party ID was previously set or if it was reset by calling `resetExperience` API.
+If no third-party ID was previously set, or if the ID was reset by calling `resetExperience` API, it will have a `null` value.

 {% tabs %}
 {% tab title="Android" %}